 November 10, 2015 | Reading Time: 3 mins

-If Instagram has showed the B2B marketing community anything, it’s that B2B doesn’t have to be boring.
-Creative business-to-business brands are using Instagram to their advantage by sharing compelling, interesting visuals that give a sneak peek into their internal culture or by coming up with creative ways to showcase their products or services.
+If Instagram has shown the B2B marketing community anything, it’s that B2B doesn’t have to be boring.
+Creative B2B brands are using Instagram to their advantage by sharing compelling, interesting visuals that give a sneak peek into their internal culture or by coming up with creative ways to showcase their products or services.

 Below we break down simple questions to ask before launching a branded Instagram account.

 Whenever launching a new marketing tactic, whether it be a new website or social media platform, it’s extremely important to define what you’d like to achieve, and launching an Instagram account is no different.

 Whether you’d like to use your account to showcase your products or services, highlight internal culture, build brand awareness, establish thought leadership or use it as a recruitment tool, it’s important to define the objective and function for your Instagram account.
 Keep in mind that you can have multiple marketing objectives, but consistency is key (more on that below).

 Defining your ideal Instagram audience will go a long way when mapping out future content and will also allow you to better develop your brand tone.
 To connect with your ideal customer (or customers) ask yourself: What about my brand interests them?
 What do they want to learn about?
 What motivates their decisions?

 Once you’ve determined your audience, do some research – look into accounts they follow, visuals they post and relevant hashtags.
 For example, when Stryve launched our Instagram account, we knew we wanted to target the Kitchener-Waterloo community, so naturally, the hashtag #kwawesome helped us to reach that audience.
 If you’re like us and location is one of your targeting objectives, you should also consider geotagging your posts so that people interested in that location are able to find and follow you.

 What is your brand tone?